alessiosac/virtualNetwork/README.md

 This project is written in Java and requires `JRE 1.8`.

-The `tester` includes a script that generates with mininet a virtual network according to the output file, that is, the network should have as many virtual hosts as you specified in your configuration file, with the same network connectivity and the same bandwidth, delay and queue.
+The `tester` folder includes a script that generates with mininet a virtual network according to the output file, that is, the network should have as many virtual hosts as you specified in your configuration file, with the same network connectivity and the same bandwidth, delay and queue.